 Thanks for reading this far!
 You might be wondering why all of a sudden I became so nostalgic.
 Actually, today is the day ‘October 15th, 2019’.
 And, Three years ago, on this day, I attended a python conference that had one of the biggest positive impacts on my life.

 Things have changed a lot in these three years.
 But I must acknowledge that attending this conference I learned the importance of knowledge sharing.
 Inspired by Python Bangladesh Facebook Group, I’m working on building a small Chittagong based Python community named ‘Pyholic‘ for arranging local meetups & workshops.
 We’ve organized a few meetups and workshops so far and hope to do these regularly.

-I know it is tough, but I really hope that we as a community make this type of large scale Conference a regular occurrence!
+I know it is tough, but I really hope that we as a community make this type of large scale Conference a regular occurrence in Bangladesh!